gosukehommaEX/twoCoprimary/cran-comments.md

 This is a resubmission.
 In this version I have:

-* Fixed URL redirect: Changed https://gosukehommaEX.github.io/twoCoprimary to https://gosukehommaex.github.io/twoCoprimary/ (lowercase and trailing slash)
+* Fixed URL field formatting in DESCRIPTION: Ensured proper comma-space separation with no line breaks

-* Wrapped computationally intensive example in ss2BinaryExact() with \donttest{}
+* Wrapped all computationally intensive examples in ss2BinaryExact(), power2BinaryExact(), and twoCoprimary2BinaryExact() with \donttest{}
   to reduce check time

 The spelling NOTEs for "Homma", "Sozu", "Yoshida", "et", and "al" are author